jiajingchen/old.jiajingchen.github.io/_posts/2018-1-07-The-Path-to-Data-Science.md

 title: The paths to data science
 ---

-Here is a picture demonstrating the path to become a data scientist.
+Here is an interesting picture demonstrating the path to a data scientist.
 Well, it is hard for one to master all those contents but I am confident that I am on the right track now.
 It is still a lone way to go though:)